lmcinnes/umap/README.rst

 License
 -------

 The umap package is 3-clause BSD licensed.

-Enjoy.
+We would like to note that the umap package makes heavy use of NumFOCUS sponsored projects, and would not be possible without their support, so please `consider contributing to NumFOCUS <>`_.

 ------------
 Contributing